-That "operations on the facility are shut down" according to the third subsection, litera c, does not entail that there is no production drilling or well operations, e.g. during planned shutdowns.
+That "operations on the facility are shut down" according to the third subsection, litera c, entails that there is no production or any drilling or well operations taking place, e.g. during planned shutdowns.

 The fourth subsection corresponds to Section 10-11, third subsection of the Working Environment Act.
 The term "employee representative" is not limited to union representatives.
 This can also be the safety delegate service.
 Reference is also made to the Guidelines regarding Section 13 of the Framework Regulations regarding this term, which in turn references the Working Environment Act in this regard.